 1. Compliance Requirement - The non-profit School Nutrition account must limit its net cash resources to an amount that does not exceed three (3) months average expenditures in the School Nutrition program.
-Should net cash resources exceed this statutorily set amount, the sub-recipient agency must have on file a plan that was developed by the sub-recipient agency's School Nutrition Administrator and approved by the School Nutrition program will bring the net cash resource balance into compliance.
+Should net cash resources exceed this statutorily set amount, the sub-recipient agency must have on file a plan that was developed by the sub-recipient agency's School Nutrition Administrator and approved by the School Nutrition Services Section of the NCDPI.
+The plan should describe how the sub-recipient agency's School Nutrition program will bring the net cash resource balance into compliance.
 All excess funds above the allowable three (3) month balance must be used solely for the enhancement of the sub-recipient agency's School Nutrition program and for no other purpose.